-The VMware vSphere solution connects vRealize Operations Cloud to one or more vCenter Server instances.
+The vSphere solution connects vRealize Operations Cloud to one or more vCenter Server instances.
 You collect data and metrics from those instances, monitor them, and run actions in them.

 vRealize Operations Cloud evaluates the data in your environment, identifying trends in object behavior, calculating possible problems and future capacity for objects in your system based on those trends, and alerting you when an object exhibits defined symptoms.